cefriel/mapping-template/README.md

   -tm, --time <arg>               Path of file reporting template execution time.
 Default: timing not saved.
   -tr, --trim                     Trim newlines from the template before executing it to reduce memory usage.
   -ts, --ts-address <arg>         Triples store address.
-  -u, --utils <arg>               Set a specific class of utils to be bound as $functions variable in the template.
-                                  Default is generic functions (TemplateUtils).
-Supported values: 'transmodel'.
   -v, --verbose                   Debug information are logged.
 ```
 Only one between `-xml` and `-rdf` option can be used at once, the `$reader` is initialised accordingly.